dell/csm-docs/content/docs/replication/deployment/powerscale.md

 ```
 You can leave other parameters like `image`, `replicationContextPrefix`, and `replicationPrefix` as they are.

-After enabling the replication module you can continue to install the CSI driver for PowerScale following usual installation procedure, just ensure you've added necessary array connection information to secret.
+After enabling the replication module, you can continue to install the CSI driver for PowerScale following the usual installation procedure.
+Just ensure you've added the necessary array connection information to secret.

 ##### SyncIQ encryption

-If you plan to use encryption you need to set `replicationCertificateID` in array connection secret.
-To check the ID of the certificate for the cluster you can navigate `Data protection->SyncIQ->Settings` find your certificate in `Server Certificates` section and push `View/Edit` button, it will open a dialog that should contain `Id` field.
+If you plan to use encryption, you need to set `replicationCertificateID` in array connection secret.
+To check the ID of the certificate for the cluster, you can navigate `Data protection->SyncIQ->Settings` find your certificate in `Server Certificates` section and push `View/Edit` button; it will open a dialog that should contain `Id` field.
 Use the value of that field to set `replicationCertificateID`.

-> **_NOTE:_** you need to install your driver on ALL clusters where you want to use replication, and from each cluster both arrays should be accessible.
+> **_NOTE:_** you need to install your driver on ALL clusters where you want to use replication, and from each cluster both arrays must be accessible.

 ### Creating Storage Classes

-To be able to provision replicated volumes you need to create properly configured storage classes on both source and target clusters.
+To provision replicated volumes, you need to create adequately configured storage classes on both source and target clusters.

-A pair of storage classes on the source and target clusters would be essentially `mirrored` copies of one another.
+A pair of storage classes on the source, and target clusters would be essentially `mirrored` copies of one another.
-You can create them manually or with help from `repctl`.
+You can create them manually or with the help of `repctl`.

 #### Manual Storage Class Creation